-Known by many as the Swatch subsidiary, ETA - Switzerland’s largest movement maker with countless small and major brands relying on them, has been making excellent movements since 1859.
+Known by many as the Swatch subsidiary, ETA is Switzerland’s largest movement maker, with countless small and major brands relying on them since 1859.

 Some popular movements by ETA are:

-A three-hand automatic movement with a date display with an approximately 38 hours power reserve.
+A three-hand automatic movement with a date display and 38 hours of power reserve.
 [Learn more about this movement here]

 Despite its more expensive price range, ETA 2892 has large central rotor bearings and is flatter than the 2824-2.
-With 21 jewels as its ball bearings, it helps to reduce friction during its motion while adding aesthetic value to the watch.
+Twenty-one jewels ball bearings help reduce friction while adding aesthetic value to the watch.
 [Learn more about this movement here]

 Valjoux 7750 / ETA 7750

 The most popular mechanical chronograph classic movement.
 [Learn more about this movement here]